Senbagaseelan18/RISC-V-SOC-Tapeout-Week-1/Day-5/README.md

 - If false, <cond_2> is checked, then <cond_3>, and finally the else block.

-## B) Incomplete if Statements – Danger in Combinational Logic
+### B) Incomplete if Statements – Danger in Combinational Logic

--Missing a final else can cause **inferred latches.**
+-  Missing a final else can cause **inferred latches.**

--**Reason**: The synthesis tool must “hold” the previous value when no condition is true.
+-  **Reason**: The synthesis tool must “hold” the previous value when no condition is true.

--❌ Bad Practice: Using incomplete if in combinational blocks.
+-  ❌ Bad Practice: Using incomplete if in combinational blocks.

 <p align="center"> <img src="Images/danger_with_if.png?raw=true" alt="Danger with if" width="700"/> </p> <p align="center"> <img src="Images/Infered_latch.png?raw=true" alt="Inferred latch" width="700"/> </p>